Ryxai/ADNotes/Notes.markdown

 forest.

-Domain/forest functional level are manually changed not enforced automatically by the domain controller/domains in their respective spheres.jA
+Domain/forest functional level are manually changed not enforced automatically by the domain controller/domains in their respective spheres.

 Raising functional levels is not easily reversible.

-Trusts are tools that allow users from differnet domains to interact.
+Trusts are tools that allow users from different domains to interact.

 Trust directions are 1/2 way.
 Access is given in the opposite direction in which the trust is granted.